AathifMahir/MauiShakeDetector/README.md

 # Permission

-In order to use Maui Shake Detector, You need to Specific permission to Android
+In order to use Maui Shake Detector, You need Specific permission for Android

 **Android**